Advanced-Vision-and-Learning-Lab/Plant_Analysis_tool/README.md

   - All sensitive and environment-specific settings are managed via `.env` files.

 ---

+## Database: How to use
+- **Log In Command**: $ mysql –u dev_user –pdev_password –h 127.0.0.1 -P 3306
+- **Helpful Commands**
+  - SHOW DATABASES: Lists all available databases
+  - USE plant_dev_db: Selects the database to view
+  - SHOW TABLES: Lists all tables in current database
+  - Select {column} from {table}: View data in a column from the table
+    - Select * from {table}: Shows all data in the table

 ## Features
 - **Image Processing**: Color image generation, stitching, segmentation, and feature extraction.